 Every kayak has a different maximum weight capacity.
-Factor in your weight and the weight of the gear you want to bring and stay well below the maximum amount.
+Factor in your weight and the weight of the gear you want to bring, and stay well below the maximum amount.

 A tandem fishing kayak tends to have a higher weight capacity to compensate for two paddlers.
-However, these kayaks rarely cost less than $1000.
+However, these kayaks rarely cost less than $1,000.

 The most important feature of any fishing kayak is stability.
 I like to stand and fish from my kayak to stretch my legs and get a better look at what’s in the water.

 If you don’t have a stable kayak, you can improve the stability with the best kayak outriggers.
 Stability is a safety issue, so don’t overlook it.

-Every angler has their unique style of fishing.
+Every angler has a unique style of fishing.
 It’s nice to have a kayak that can adapt to your style instead of trying to adapt to the kayak because you already have to adjust to a new way of fishing.

 I prefer to have a clear deck while other kayak anglers cram as much gear onto their kayak as possible.
 The gear tracks on a fishing kayak allow the angler to choose where rod holders and fish finders go.

-A rotomolded kayak is one solid piece of plastic.
+A rotomolded kayak is one solid piece of plastic or PVC.
 The liquid plastic is poured into a mold and slowly rotated.
 Once it’s cooled and hardened, the mold is removed.

 A thermoformed kayak is two pieces of plastic “melted” together.
-A top and bottom mold are made, and the plastic is poured into each.
+A top and bottom mold is made, and the plastic is poured into each.

 Sit-In Vs. Sit-On-Top